-Unfortunately, the connectivity is just as limited as before, with just two USB 3.0 ports, a Thunderbolt port, a headphone/microphone combo jack and an SD card reader.
+Unfortunately, the ports are just as limited as before, with just two USB 3.0 ports, a Thunderbolt port, a headphone/microphone combo jack and an SD card reader.
 True, it's hard to fit extra ports into a chassis this size, but an Ethernet port and an HDMI out would have been more than welcome.
 For these and any other type of connection, you have to buy adapters from Apple's website, usually for around £25.

 Images taken with a Fluke Ti25 thermal imaging camera

 The cooling fan is practically silent.
 Both with the fan running and not, the (minimal) ambient noise in our testing room never strayed from 34 dB(A).
 Even when the computer is fighting its hardest, you'd have to put your ear up to the chassis to hear it.
 However, this MacBook Air manages fan noise better than it manages heat.
 Just like last year, when you demand more out of the computer, the keyboard starts to get hot and the air coming out of the vent sometimes exceeds 45°C (113°F).
 Luckily, both the 11" and 13" vent the hot air from a spot in between the screen and chassis, that way your legs don't get hot when you have the laptop sitting atop your lap.